Residential Drafting and Design TechniquesCLOSED

 - ARCH1002 Sustainable Design

-- Students develop critical awareness of the role of design in society and the impact of design on the natural and built environments.
-Students gain knowledge of various design and problem-solving processes.
+- Students develop critical awareness of the role of building design in society and the impact of design on the natural and built environments.
+Issues in urban and suburban design are explored.
+Students learn how building design, construction systems and materials affect the environment, and learn about opportunities to make better buildings.

 - First Year - Semester Two